How to apply to universities abroad

 High-ranking universities often have an application deadline of up to one year before the start of the course.
 The University of Cambridge in England, for example, has their application deadline in October for the programs that start in October the following year.
 Ordinary universities often have deadlines approximately six months before the start of the course while smaller colleges and low-ranking universities often take applications up to a month or two before the semester starts.
 However, it is always better to apply early, so you have enough time to submit a complete application and get a visa on time.

 For longer courses in Japan, you should apply close to half a year before the start of the course to get your student visa on time.
 If you want to study in the United States, you should also apply in good time since visa interview slots will be in shortage at many US Embassies close to the big starting dates.
 Read more about student visa to the US and Japan.

 How many schools should I apply for?

 It is better to make one good application than many bad ones.
 Often you can get a reply within a month, so if you apply early, you still have the chance to apply for more schools if you don’t get accepted.
 Many schools charge application fees for international students so that is another reason not to apply to so many schools.

 For low-ranking universities, community colleges and language schools it is easy to get accepted so applying to one school is usually enough, but if you apply for high-ranking universities, it will be harder.
 Then you might apply for a couple at the same time.

 Where do I apply?

 Nowadays applications are usually made online on the school's website.
-In the UK most university applications are made online through UCAS.
+In the UK and Ireland most university applications are made online through UCAS and CAO.

 We and/or our partners can help you with the application to many language schools and universities abroad.
 Fill out an information request so we can help you!